codurance/site/src/_posts/2019-02-07-working-with-dynamodb.md

 software.amazon.awssdk.services.dynamodb.model.ResourceInUseException: Cannot create preexisting table (Service: DynamoDb, Status Code: 400, Request ID: d9056558-bb38-4119-a89d-d2323e859a68)
 ```

 Wait, why?
-This is a tutorial, things are supposed to work out fine without erros, if I wanted erros I could have gone elsewhere.
-This error is happening because we created the table in the previous test, and everytime we run the tests we need a new table, a table so fresh that will move to Bel-Air to live with his uncle.
-So this time we are doing a `docker-compose down` to erase our container and setting up again with `docker-compose up -d`.
+This is a tutorial, things are supposed to work out fine without errors, if I wanted errors I could have gone elsewhere.
+This error is happening because we created the table in the previous test, and every time we run the tests we need a new table, a table so fresh that will move to Bel-Air to live with his uncle.
+So this time we are doing a `docker-compose down` to erase our container and set up again with `docker-compose up -d`.
 Now our tests should be passing.

-The test is passing, but is relying on the fact that the table don't exist.
-This isn't something good to have, so this must be fixed by deleting the table before the tests starts.
-This piece of code is added before the `createTable call` and run the test more than once with the same container (or just keep running the tests furiouly to see them passing one after another).
+The test is passing but is relying on the fact that the table doesn't exist.
+This isn't something good to have, so this must be fixed by deleting the table before the tests start.
+This piece of code is added before the `createTable call` and run the test more than once with the same container (or just keep running the tests furiously to see them passing one after another).

 ```java
 class DynamoDbTaskRepositoryShould {